-14 Although the marginalization and 15 vulnerability of Indigenous women and girls has only 16 recently become more evident to the general public 17 Indigenous women have been keenly aware of it for decades.
-In the Yukon alone there are three Aboriginal women's 18 19 groups that have done tremendous work toward raising 20 awareness and giving a voice to Indigenous women and girls 21 and for one organization this work has been done since the 22 1970s.
-These groups are the Yukon Aboriginal Women's 23 Council, the Whitehorse Aboriginal Women's Circle, and the 24 Liard Aboriginal Women's Society in Watson Lake.
-We owe 25 the women behind the efforts of these groups a tremendous
+Although the marginalization and vulnerability of Indigenous women and girls has only recently become more evident to the general public Indigenous women have been keenly aware of it for decades.
+In the Yukon alone there are three Aboriginal women's groups that have done tremendous work toward raising awareness and giving a voice to Indigenous women and girls and for one organization this work has been done since the 1970s.
+These groups are the Yukon Aboriginal Women's Council, the Whitehorse Aboriginal Women's Circle, and the Liard Aboriginal Women's Society in Watson Lake.
+We owe the women behind the efforts of these groups a tremendous

 1 amount of gratitude for their strength, bravery, and 2 endurance in bringing issues that have and continue to 3 impact Indigenous women and girls forward.
 4 The work of Indigenous women's groups 5 ultimately influenced the decision for a review of 6 policing in the Yukon in 2010.
 This work was undertaken 7 collectively by the Yukon Department of Justice, the 8 Council of Yukon First Nations, and the "M" Division of 9 the RCMP.
-The Sharing Common Ground Report recognized, among other things, that the level of service provided to 10 Yukon First Nations communities fell short in many 11 12 significant respects and provided a roadmap for a new 13 relationship.
+The Sharing Common Ground Report recognized, 10 among other things, that the level of service provided to 11 Yukon First Nations communities fell short in many 12 significant respects and provided a roadmap for a new 13 relationship.
 14 Also in 2010 the Yukon Aboriginal Women's 15 Council took the lead from the National Sisters in Spirit 16 Project and began researching cases of missing and 17 murdered Indigenous women in Yukon and northern B.C.
 By 18 the end of the Yukon Sisters in Spirit Project in 2013, 38 19 cases of missing or murdered Indigenous women had been 20 identified, and a long overdue conversation started with 21 the families.
 Sadly, this number has only grown.

-22 However, it was this significant project that helped to 23 develop the strong relationships that were needed to 24 meaningfully participate in the work of this Inquiry.
-25 Following the announcement of the Inquiry
+Following the announcement of the Inquiry